Psivant/stormmsite/docs/tutorials/tutorial_iii.md

 input choices when printing a report file at the end of a run.

-In order to add help messages for each keyword, we must go to the function wherein the namelist is being configured.
-The help messages can , in fact, be included with each keyword's configuration, although the `addKeyword` method has many overloads and it can be unwieldy to include so much documentation in the space of a single function call.
+In order to add help messages for each keyword, we must go to the function wherein the namelist is configured.
+The help messages can, in fact, be included with each keyword's configuration, although the `addKeyword` method has many overloads and it can be unwieldy to include so much documentation in the space of a single function call.
 STORMM also provides the `addHelp` method within the `NamelistEmulator` class to set the user documentation (more precisely, `addHelp` will